serverless/blog/posts/2016-11-24-how-serverless-tells-me-when-we-can-go-kiteboarding.md

   <img width="400" src="https://github.com/douweh/windclock_serverless/blob/master/inhoud.jpg">
 </p>

 The cool thing about the Photon is that you can program it over the air from your browser.
-In your code you can define functions which you'll be able to call over the internet once the code has been deployed to the device. [https://docs.particle.io/reference/api/#call-a-function](Particle Documentation).
+In your code you can define [https://docs.particle.io/reference/firmware/photon/#particle-function-](remote functions) which you'll be able to call over the internet once the code has been deployed to the device. [https://docs.particle.io/reference/api/#call-a-function](Particle Documentation).

-I exposed two functions: `setWindSpeed` and `setWindDir`.
+I exposed two of those functions: `setWindSpeed` and `setWindDir`.
 The first one takes the windspeed (in Beaufort; which is a commonly used scale in the Netherlands) as argument, the second one the windDirection.

 The code on the Photon just runs an infinite loop (something like this) see actual code on [https://github.com/douweh/windclock_photon](github):